jcai0791/Neutrophil-Project/README.md

 First, download Eclipse IDE or another IDE or your choice.
 To download this project, click Code → Download ZIP.
 Extract the downloaded zipped file somewhere.
+Copy the "repository" folder into your own repository, which is located in `C://Users/MMB/.m2`.
+This will make the libraries needed for the project available to use.
 In Eclipse, go to File → Import → Maven → Existing Maven Projects.
 Choose the unzipped Code and check the Project.
 Finish the dialog.
 Now, there should be a `Neutrophil-Project` project in the explorer.
-There are several dependencies that may not automatically download.
-To resolve those errors, go to Eclipse preferences, Maven -> User Settings and change the path of the settings to the settings.xml file in the project.
-This will tell Eclipse to download the dependencies automatically from the Open Microscopy Artifactory.
+Dependencies should all be resolved.

 ### Motility Analysis